lrzjason/ConsistencyDecoderNode/README.md

 # Consistency Decoder For Comfyui

-This project is an node adaption of Consistency Decoder(https://github.com/openai/consistencydecoder).
+This project is a comfyui node adaption of Consistency Decoder (https://github.com/openai/consistencydecoder).

 ## Installation